 Kept a good pace and used heavier weights for most of the moves.
 Went up to 25 pounds with my Bowflex dumbbells for the curl, squat, drop down, push up, spider move thingy.
 Still stuck with the 15 and 20 pound weight for the jumping move.

 Starting to see the changes from doing the workout and drinking Shakeology daily now.
 Had a lot more energy to complete the strength workout and felt like I really powered through it.
-Pumped up for the last 13 days of the Asylum workout.

 Day 18 – Relief

-Always enjoy a easy day.
+Always enjoy an easy day.
 Lots of working out and softball this past week.
 Needed a day to just chill.
 The Relief Workout is only about 30 minutes long and mainly involves stretching.
 Nothing intense at all.

 Was sore all over so this was much needed.
 I like how this is before the Game Day and Overtime workout tomorrow.
 Did not do so well with those last time so hopefully I’ll be better rested and prepared to improve upon my results from last time.
 Think I heard my bones crack and pop over 30 times doing the Relief Workout.